angular/angular/aio/content/guide/dependency-injection.md

-# Dependency Injection in Angular
+# Dependency injection in Angular

 Dependency injection (DI), is an important application design pattern.
 Angular has its own DI framework, which is typically